piyushparmar911/Music-Player/README.md

 ![System Overview](/Screenshot.png)

 ## Overview
-The Music Player is an advanced web application designed to offer users a comprehensive music streaming experience.
+The TuneStream is an advanced web application designed to offer users a comprehensive music streaming experience.
 Developed using React.js, this app allows users to search for playlists and artists, presenting the results in a clear and engaging format.
 It combines modern design with powerful functionality to create a seamless and enjoyable user experience.

 ## Features